No, really — it’s true. My picture and “crazy cat lady” are synonymous, at least far as the interwebs are concerned.

 It seems like anytime anyone needs a picture of a crazy cat lady for something, they run to Google and find ÔÇª me!

 I’m not sure whether this is a proud moment or not, but why not?
 I’m going to go with it!
 Someone get me a tiara and a sash and start throwing flowers and stuff … because I guess I’ve been crowned the Official Crazy Cat Lady of the Interwebz!

 I suppose if someone is going to represent the proud Crazy Cat Ladies of the world, it might as well be someone who isn’t that ridiculous stereotypical drawing of a disheveled woman in a bathrobe and slippers with toy mice tangled in her hair.
 That’s not real.
 I am real!
 We are not literally crazy.
 We are just crazy about cats.

 Here’s the story behind that picture: No, it is not my living room, as some product web sites have tried to say.
 Those are not all my cats, as other sites have implied, and too many cats haven’t caused me to go crazy.

-That is actually a picture of me at Animal Aid cat shelter in South Florida, feeding the adorable kitties some treats I found in the cabinet.
+That is actually a picture of me at a cat rescue in South Florida, feeding the adorable kitties some treats I found in the cabinet.
 I cracked open the Temptations, and the cats were all immediately my best friends.
 And I loved every second of it.

 A good friend of mine, Stephanie of Sonju Photography, and I had set out that day to do a great thing and visit a couple of shelters to take glamour shots of some of the less-adoptable cats for their Petfinder images.
 We all know the picture makes a big difference, so we wanted to help these kitties have their best shot at finding the forever home they deserve!